pepa65/e2crypt/README.md

 fstab  passwd  services
 ```

+Enhanced permissions are needed to flush the file cache, so the contents
+of the decrypted directory can be displayed properly.

 ### Example: recrypting an encrypted directory
-Enhanced permissions are needed to flush the file cache, so the contents
-of the recrypted directory can be displayed properly.
+The recrypting does not require a password, because the immutable password has
+been set on the encryption setup.

 ```console
 $ ls vault